c0deNeyt/C0deNeyt/README.md

 - 👋 Hi, I’m @Naitsircher
 - 👀 I’m interested in Software Development..
 - 🌱 I’m currently learning Php and best prctice in Coding..
-- 💞️ I’m looking to collaborate on my projects...
+- 💞️ I’m looking for programming pair..
 - 📫 How to reach me?
 Send me an email @ chanchristianarana@gmail.com, Send me message on Signal Neyt(+69452676627)

 <!---